coregenomics/groHMM/README.md

 ## Hacking

-The place where groHMM needs the most attention is increasing the test coverage by adding unit tests to `./inst/tests/`.
-One can see where work is needed from the web reports of [codecov](https://codecov.io/gh/coregenomics/groHMM).
+One can see where more unit test coverage is needed from the web reports of [codecov](https://codecov.io/gh/coregenomics/groHMM).
 Otherwise, one can check
 [Travis CI](https://travis-ci.org/coregenomics/groHMM)
 for notes and warnings to fix.